Purpose organic product procedure

 Actions in case of deviation organic products

-If a deviation occurs, the production manager and department must be informed.
+If a deviation occurs, the and quality department must be informed.
 Deviations in planning and production must be approved by the quality department.
 If necessary, the quality department informs certifying body about the deviation.
-In the event of a suspicion that a product that we have purchased, produced or prepared does not meet the requirements of organic production, we are obliged (according to article 91.1 of Regulation (EG) No. 889/2008) to inform the certifying body immediately.
-Doubts may exist about the bio-status of a product, for as a result of residue finds or in case of suspicions of fraud.
+In the of a suspicion that a product that we have purchased, produced or prepared does not meet the requirements of organic production, we are obliged (according to article 91.1 of Regulation (EG) No. 889/2008) to inform the certifying body immediately.
+Doubts may exist about the bio-status of a product, for example as a result of residue finds or in case of suspicions of .
 Only when the organic certifying body is convinced that the product is organic and all doubts have been removed, we can process, package or market the product again.
 In the meantime, The certifying body may require that the product not be marketed as organic.

 Traceability

-For traceability, please refer to the Reflex system that we use in our .
+For traceability, please refer to the Reflex system that we use in our company.
 In it, we can find out the traceability of a batch.
 Our products must always be traceable.
-It is important in the tracing that each raw material is known exactly, when, in what quantity and in which products it was used.
+It is important in the that each raw material is known exactly, when, in what quantity and in which products it was used.
 The sales must be demonstrably linked to the purchases.

 Mass balance

-A mass balance is an in which over a relatively short period (a week, month or quarter) the initial stock and the closing stock are stated per product and thereby all receipts and disposals (purchases and sales) of this product.
+A mass balance is an overview in which over a relatively short period (a week, month or quarter) the initial stock and the closing stock are stated per product and thereby all receipts and disposals (purchases and sales) of this product.
 The quantities in this statement must be in balance.

 The organic certifying body has specific requirements for the mass balance and the mass balance is not the same as a trace test.
 The inspector of the organic certifying body the mass balance for a raw material and an end product.
 When choosing raw material and/or end product, make sure that these products are representative of our scope.
 Both mass balances must relate to the same period (week, month, quarter).
 Assume that the balance relates to multiple batches/ batches.